Skip to content

 Calibration and multiplier

 Calibration and multiplier allow to enter a simple function and thus obtain the actual value from many analog sensors with voltage output.
 The displayed value may be e.g. pressure or distance.
+This allows you to precisely compensate for the influence of, for example, long wires on the measured value.

 Configuration of digital inputs